lsst-dm/dmtn-056/dataunits.rst

         An integer that identifies this Patch within its :ref:`Tract`.

+    .. py:attribute:: cellX

+        The column location of the cell represented by this tract in the grid represented by its Tarct.

+    .. py::attribute:: cellY

+        The row location of the cell represented by this tract in the grid represented by its Tarct.

     .. py:attribute:: region

         An object (type TBD) that represents the Patch's extent on the sky.